Tantric (band): Tantric III (2005–2007)

 In 2005, bassist Jesse Vest left the group, wishing to spend more time with his family.
 He was replaced by Bruce LaFrance through mutual friend and touring band member Kevin McCreery.
-With Elliott Blakey in the producer's chair, Tantric worked on the follow up to After We Go, tentatively titled Tantric III, and scheduled for a May 2006 release.
-The band finished over a dozen songs for the album such as "People", "Worth Waiting For", "Stay with You", "Locked Out", and Whitener's lead singing performance, "July".
-Complications arose in March 2006, when Tantric parted ways with Maverick Records, which itself was collapsing.
+With Elliott Blakey in the producer's chair, Tantric worked on the follow-up to After We Go, tentatively titled Tantric III.
+Scheduled for a May 2006 release, the band created over a dozen songs for the album such as "People", "Worth Waiting For", "Stay with You", "Locked Out", and Whitener's lead singing performance, "July".
+Less than two months prior to the album's scheduled release, Tantric and Maverick Records parted ways in March 2006 as part of the label's ongoing efforts at financial reorganization since 2004.

-In 2007, Matt Taul was arrested on drug related charges, which would further complicate the band's obtaining a new label.
-Finally, on May 8, 2007, the release of three songs from Tantric III on the band's MySpace was largely overshadowed by Todd Whitener's farewell announcement on the band's website, which cited a feeling of stagnation that caused him to grow tired of the band's struggle to succeed.
-Ferreira later said in interviews that Whitener, as well as other members of the band had grown frustrated with the band's record label complications.
-Taul was sent to prison in later months, but has since been released.
+On May 8, 2007, the release of three songs from Tantric III on the band's MySpace was largely overshadowed by Todd Whitener's farewell announcement on the band's website, citing feelings of artistic stagnation attributed to the band's struggle to maintain commercial success.
+Ferreira later said in interviews that Whitener, as well as other members of the band, had expressed frustration with the label, Maverick Records', ongoing legal and financial issues.
 Bruce LaFrance was working with Whitener on a side project, called Interchange and Ferreira's State of the Art side project which eventually became the new Tantric.
 LaFrance opted out of State of the Art staying on with Whitener.
-To this day Tantric III remains unreleased, but some songs have since leaked onto the video-sharing platform YouTube.
+While the Tantric III album has not been officially released, portions of the album have reportedly been leaked via the YouTube platform.